Introduction

 Side letters are powerful tools, but only when used with intention.
 For LPs, they're a way to align fund terms with institutional needs.
 For GPs, they're a trust exercise in navigating power dynamics and complexity.

 Disclaimer: This article is for informational purposes only and does not constitute legal, financial, or investment advice.
-The information provided reflects general market observations and should not be relied upon as a substitute for professional counsel tailored to your specific circumstances.
-For legal or regulatory questions, please consult qualified advisors.
+For legal or regulatory questions, consult qualified advisors.